CuriousOne23/WhenMathPrays/docs/Geometry_of_Meaning_Relation_and_Dynamic_Information_grok.md

 ## **3. The Problem**

 Many accounts of thought begin with objects — symbols, categories, or representations — and then try to explain how these objects combine to produce meaning.
 Yet much of lived cognition is not object-like.
-It is dynamic: shifts in interpretation, changes in emphasis, transitions between ideas, and the continuous influence of context.
+It is dynamic: shifts in interpretation, changes in emphasis, transitions between ideas, and the continuous influence of surrounding relations context.

 Object-first models face persistent difficulties with fluidity, ambiguity, context-dependence, and the way meaning changes as relations change.